Rus Yusupov

-Rus Yusupov (born May 4, 1984) is a designer and tech entrepreneur.
+Rus Yusupov (born May 4, 1984) is an American designer and tech entrepreneur.
 He is best known as the co-founder of Vine and the co-founder and CEO of HQ Trivia.

 Early life and education

 Yusupov was born in Dushanbe, Tajik SSR, Soviet Union (present-day Dushanbe, Tajikistan), in 1984 to a Bukharan Jewish family.
 After the Revolutions of 1989 the family moved to New York, where Yusupov grew up and graduated from LaGuardia High School of Music and Art and the School of Visual Arts (SVA) with a BFA in Graphic Design.

 Early career

 Yusupov began his career as a digital product designer at firms including Razorfish and R/GA, where he worked on projects including as the lead designer on the first version of Hulu.com in 2007.

 Vine

 In June 2012, Yusupov co-founded Vine, a looping, short-form video service.
 Vine was sold to Twitter in October 2012 for a reported $30 million, shortly before the service's official launch.
-In 2013, Vine hit number one on the App store for free downloads and become the most used video sharing application in the market at the time.
+In 2013, Vine hit number one on the App Store for free downloads and became the most used video sharing application on the market at the time.
 Yusupov left Twitter in late 2015 after Vine was deprioritized by Twitter.
 Yusupov later tweeted, "Don't sell your company!"